Reactions from India and the Indian diaspora to Slumdog Millionaire: Reception from academics and scholars

 Author and critic Salman Rushdie has responded negatively to both the film Slumdog Millionaire and the novel on which it is based, Q & A. In his essay on film adaptations, "A Fine Pickle," Rushdie argues that the plot of Swarup's novel is "a patently ridiculous conceit, the kind of fantasy writing that gives fantasy writing a bad name.
 It is a plot device faithfully preserved by the film-makers, and lies at the heart of the weirdly renamed Slumdog Millionaire.
 As a result the film, too, beggars belief."
-He made similar statements about Slumdog Millionaire in a talk given at Emory University, where he is a professor, arguing that its plot "piles impossibility on impossibility," and in an earlier interview with The New York Times, where he conceded that he found the film "visually brilliant.
+He made similar statements about Slumdog Millionaire in a talk given at Emory University, where he was a professor, arguing that its plot "piles impossibility on impossibility," and in an earlier interview with The New York Times, where he conceded that he found the film "visually brilliant.
 But I have problems with the story line....
-It just couldn’t happen.
-I’m not averse to magic realism but there has to be a level of plausibility, and I felt there were three or four moments in the film where the storyline breached that rule."
+It just couldn't happen.
+I'm not averse to magic realism but there has to be a level of plausibility, and I felt there were three or four moments in the film where the storyline breached that rule."
 Rushdie also blasted Boyle's admission that he made the film in part because he was unfamiliar with India, challenging Boyle to imagine "an Indian film director making a movie about New York low-life and saying that he had done so because he knew nothing about New York and had indeed never been there.
 He would have been torn limb from limb by critical opinion.
 But for a first world director to say that about the third world is considered praiseworthy, an indication of his artistic daring.
 The double standards of post-colonial attitudes have not yet wholly faded away."